AntonovAtanas/Star-Wars-Browser-Game/README.md

 - This is a side scrolling game where the player needs to reach 100 000 points to win.
 - The player can shoot at the enemies with "Enter" key on the keyboard.
 - The game starts with 10 lives.
-- Random spawning of Blue bonus which gives 1 additional life.
+- Blue and orange bonus which provide additional lives or speed.
-- Random spawning of Orange bonus which gives additional speed to the player.
 - The player has to avoid collision with the TIE Fighters because he will lose the game.
 - Every TIE Fighter reaching the left screen takes away 1 life.
 - At 50 000 points the Death Star is spawning.
 The player has to avoid being hit by it's lasers.
-- Every hit on a TIE Fighter destroys it and gives 1000 points.
-- Every hit on the Death Star gives 2000 points.